honest07/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script display the number of lines that contain the pattern “bin” in the file /etc/passwd script that display lines containing the pattern “root” and 3 lines after them in the file /etc script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”.
+script display the number of lines that contain the pattern “bin” in the file /etc/passwd script that display lines containing the pattern “root” and 3 lines after them in the file /etc script that display all the lines in the file /etc/passwd that do not contain the pattern “bin”. script that display all lines of the file /etc/ssh/sshd_config starting with a letter.